 The rigorous C-STEM Math-ICT Curriculum provides K-12 students with up to 13 years of integrated learning of math and computer science.
 The center focuses on algebra, a gatekeeper for careers in STEM.
 Hands-on activities with coding and robots inspire and engage students who are otherwise turned off by math and STEM subjects.
 The C-STEM Math-ICT curriculum is in use in more than 60 school districts with over 10,000 students, mostly in California.
 For at-risk and gifted students alike, C-STEM program can significantly increase math performance and close the achievement gap.

 Software, tools, and textbooks of the C-STEM program are available for download from the center’s website.
-C-STEM Center and its partners organize the RoboPlay Challenge Competition every May at UC Davis and in Orange County.
-RoboPlay is a theme-based level playing field robotics competition for K-14 students.
+C-STEM Center and its partners organize the RoboPlay Competition every May at UC Davis and in Orange County.
+RoboPlay is a theme-based level playing field robotics competition for K-12 students.
 It is designed for students to showcase their real-world problem solving skills in a competitive environment.
-The center also runs an annual conference on computing and STEM education, and a highly successful summer program called Girls in Robotics Leadership (GIRL) camp for middle school girls in different regions.
+The center also runs an annual conference on computing and STEM education, and a highly successful summer program called Girls in Robotics Leadership (GIRL) and GIRL+ Camps for middle and high school girls in different regions.
 Since 2010, the center has received over $5 million in grants from the National Science Foundation, as well as support from the California Department of Education and corporate sponsors.